 If you are considering Las Vegas bankruptcy in order to crawl out from underneath a mountain of debt, you are not alone.
 Many Nevadans seeking a fresh financial start have turned to the protections of the bankruptcy code in order to get their financial life back on track.
 And while the types of debt that can be discharged through the bankruptcy process are nearly endless, there is one type that will typically stick with you even after you complete the bankruptcy process – student loans.

 Many people understand that student loan debt will typically not be discharged during the course of your bankruptcy.
 But it is worth noting that in some circumstances, the court will agree to a discharge that wipes out your student loan obligations.
-To get a better understanding of how your student loan will be affected by declaring bankruptcy in Nevada, contact the experienced bankruptcy attorneys at Vohwinkel Law today.
+To get a better understanding of how your student loan will be affected by declaring bankruptcy in Las Vegas, contact the experienced Las Vegas bankruptcy attorneys at Vohwinkel Law today.

 What happens to student loan debt during bankruptcy?

 Generally speaking, your student loan debt cannot be discharged through the bankruptcy courts.
 The theory behind this policy is that it is unfair to lenders, as you will keep the knowledge and degrees you earned using those loans but will have no obligation to repay the debts that made that education possible.
 However, the laws protecting student lenders have been criticized in recent years given the overwhelming amount of student loan debt many Americans face.
 While a discharge is possible in some cases, it is helpful to first understand how student loans are treated depending on the type of bankruptcy you file.